Youth Achievement Award Frequently Asked Questions

 Peer assessment is widely recognised as a rich form of quality assurance as peers are well-placed to provide relevant and direct information.
-Furthermore, by being part of a peer group responsible for one-another's work, peers develop social and emotional competences as well as gain knowledge, skills, attitudes and confidence.
+Furthermore, by being part of a peer group responsible for checking one-another's work, peers develop social and emotional competences as well as gain knowledge, skills, attitudes and confidence.
 Our Awards are individualised, so who is better to determine whether or not targets are being met than that young person's peers?

 Higher education establishments and employers are looking for young people to demonstrate how they will take the initiative for their studies, or for their job.
-Youth Achievement Awards encourage young people to take on responsibility and work from their own initiative.
+Youth Achievement Awards encourage young people to take on responsibility and work on their own initiative.
 The higher levels of Youth Achievement Awards require young people to take on leadership roles for a substantial period of time, possibly in a variety of settings.
-These levels of Awards also insist that a young person completes a presentation, further developing skills crucial for interview situations.
+These levels of Awards also require that a young person completes a presentation, further developing skills crucial for interview situations.

-When a young person receives their Award they get to keep their evidence, which can then be shown off at interviews.
+When a young person receives their Award they get to keep their evidence, which can then be shown at interviews.

-In order to offer Youth Achievement Awards, workers must undertake a day-long training programme.
+In order to offer Youth Achievement Awards, workers must complete a day-long training programme.
 It is important that workers fully understand the processes of the Award before supporting a young person.
 We offer an annual staff training day to registered Operating Agencies.

 You can also access open training days at various times and locations throughout the year.
 See this page for training information